shrashti-19/JAVA/README.md

     - `reverse.java`: Reverses an array.
     - `zeroes.java`: Moves all zeroes to the end of an array.

+- **BackTracking/**: Contains backtracking problems and their solutions.
+  - `subsets.java`: Finds all subsets of a given string.
+  - `array.java`: Changes an array using backtracking.

 - **practice/**: Contains practice problems and their solutions.
   - `first.java`: Finds all occurrences of a key in an array.
   - `fivth.java`: Counts the number of substrings in a string.